sandgardenhq/getting-started/examples/syncing-with-github/README.md

 # GitHub Actions Integration with Sandgarden

-This repository demonstrates how to use GitHub Actions to synchronize code and automatically deploy to Sandgarden.
+This example demonstrates how to use GitHub Actions to synchronize code and automatically deploy to Sandgarden.

 ## Workflow Outline